noah-nuebling/notes-public/mmf/MMF General Todo [Mar 2025].md

     - See this [mail](message:%3CCAMbYH-rYhZh-7MLEu+tZ10C1AA2-5vkQK9pS4b8bDdY6APUAAg@mail.gmail.com%3E)
     - See this [mail](message:%3CE4707C72-811C-4111-8D12-64E683334BC9@lozhnikov.com%3E)
 - [ ] Look into preventing jank when granting accessibility access
+    - [ ] Maybe improve MFMessagePort
+      - IIRC the port calling uninitialized modules when accessibilty isn't granted caused crashes
+      - Solution idea was to create whitelist of modules that may be called before accessibility is granted and ignore other messages.
 - [ ] Look into disabling "if you have problems enabling click here" messages
     - Ideas for updating:
         - Make it trigger later
-        - Make it say 'try waiting a bit or restarting the app, if problem persists click here'
+        - Make it say 'try waiting a bit or restarting the app, if problem persists please file a [Bug Report](...)'
             - Waiting a bit or restarting the app always fixes issues on newer macOS versions in my experience.
 Never had to reboot IIRC.
         - Don't link to outdated guide anymore.
         - Maybe reconsider the CPU usage tracking stuff?